softlayer/terraform-provider-softlayer/docs/softlayer_vlan.md

 The following attributes are exported:

-* `id` - id of the network VLAN.
+* `id` - id of the VLAN.
 * `vlan_number` - The VLAN number as recorded within the SoftLayer network.
 This is configured directly on SoftLayer's networking equipment.
-* `softlayer_managed` - Whether the network vlan is managed by SoftLayer or not.
-If the vlan is created by SoftLayer automatically while other resources are created, `softlayer_managed` is true.
-If the vlan is created by user via SoftLayer API, portal, or ticket, `softlayer_managed` is false.
+* `softlayer_managed` - Whether the VLAN is managed by SoftLayer or not.
+If the VLAN is created by SoftLayer automatically while other resources are created, `softlayer_managed` is true.
+If the VLAN is created by user via SoftLayer API, portal, or ticket, `softlayer_managed` is false.
 * `child_resource_count` - A count of all of the resources such as Virtual Servers and other network components that are connected to the VLAN.
 * `subnets` - Collection of subnets associated with the VLAN.